 There are so many “no’s” when you are pregnant, so many “watch out” and “be careful of” moments, that it’s hard to remember them; then you have to restrain yourself for at least 9 months (more if you are breast feeding).
-It can be intense.
+What you can eat while pregnant is limited and it can be intense.
 My mantra of “it’s for the baby, it’s for the baby” helps but I still want to cry when I’m out with friends and they want to go for sushi and drinks.

 The nice thing is when you take care of yourself during pregnancy, you feel better.
 And not just physically, there is an emotional pay off to that, too.
 Also, there are so many “super foods” to combine and discover that it can actually be kind of fun to play around and branch out from your normal diet.
 I’ve gotten to experiment with combos I never thought of before and now they are some of my favorite meals.

-Here’s a list of some amazing foods for woman and their developing babies:
+Here’s a list of some amazing pregnancy-safe foods for woman and their developing babies:

 Leafy and super green veggies:

 Broccoli, Kale, Spinach, etc–All really are great sources of foliate, fiber, calcium, potassium, and vitamin A. Also, they have stuff you’ve probably never heard of like lutein, zeaxanthin and carotenoids.
 You can stir-fry it, roast it, make salads, and sneak it into smoothies.
 Just eat it!